machinat/sociably/website/docs/telegram-platform.md

 ### Open the Webview

-The webview can be open with an `UrlButton`.
+The webview can be opened with an `UrlButton`.
 Like:

 ```tsx